measses/TokiCheck/SECURITY.md

 ## Security Best Practices for Contributors

-When contributing to TOKİCheck, please follow these security practices:
+When contributing to Sosyal Konut App, please follow these security practices:

 ### Code Security